-Line 45 - Apportion any net operating loss deduction claimed on Form CT-3, line 13, between business income and investment income.
+Apportion any net operating loss deduction claimed on Form CT-3, line 13, between business income and investment income.
 Divide investment income before deduction of any net operating loss by entire net income before deduction of any net operating loss.
 Multiply the result by the net operating loss deduction.

+Schedule D

-Schedule D - Complete this schedule if you have any subsidiaries.
+Complete this schedule if you have any subsidiaries.
 A subsidiary is a corporation of which the taxpayer owns more than 50% of the total number of shares of the corporation's voting stock, issued and outstanding.
 A DISC is not a subsidiary.

-Schedule D, Part I - Income Attributable to Subsidiary
+Schedule D, Part I Income Attributable to Subsidiary Capital Lines 47 through 49

-Capital Lines 47 through 49 - Enter interest, dividends and capital gains attributable to subsidiary capital.
+Enter interest, dividends and capital gains attributable to subsidiary capital.
 In addition, include on line 49 items such as collapsible corporation gain and sale of subsidiary capital which is not a capital asset for federal tax.

-Schedule D, Part II - Computation and Allocation of Subsidiary Capital Base and Tax - Subsidiary capital is the taxpayer's total investment in shares of capital stock of its subsidiaries and the amount of indebtedness owed to the taxpayer by its subsidiaries (whether or not evidenced by written instruments) on which interest is not claimed and deducted by the subsidiary against any tax imposed by Article 9-A, 32 or 33, less liabilities directly or indirectly attributable to subsidiary capital.
+Schedule D, Part II Computation and Allocation of Subsidiary Capital Base and Tax owed to the taxpayer by its subsidiaries (whether or not evidenced by written instruments) on which interest is not claimed and deducted by the subsidiary against any tax imposed by Article 9-A, 32 or 33, less liabilities directly or indirectly attributable to subsidiary capital.